datudar/data-prep-pipeline/README.md

 ### Implementation

-The pipeline reads in the input file and performs a few basic preprocessing steps ont he features.
+The pipeline reads in the input file and performs a few basic preprocessing steps on the features.
 First, the data is "upsampled" as it is intentionally imbalanced (i.e., there are only two examples of the positive class).
-Then, it is fed through a pipeline which performs:
+Then, the date is fed through a pipeline which performs:

 1. **imputation** of missing values
 2. **feature engineering** by creating dummy variables, adding polynomial features, and adding interaction features